n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/common-issues.md

 When running n8n behind a reverse proxy, you must [configure the `WEBHOOK_URL` environment variable](/hosting/configuration/configuration-examples/webhook-url/) with the public URL where your n8n instance is running.
 For Telegram, this URL must use HTTPS.

 To fix this issue, configure TLS/SSL termination in your reverse proxy.
 Afterward, update your `WEBHOOK_URL` environment variable to use the HTTPS address.

+## Workflow only works in testing or production

+Telegram only allows you to register a single webhook per app.
+This means that if you change from using the testing URL to the production URL (or vice versa), Telegram overwrites the previous webhook URL.

+They have the workflow activated and are trying to test it as well, Due to Telegram only allowing 1 webhook per app this causes issues.
+We are putting in a change for this shortly.